Skip to main content

 The biggest difference between continuous rim and segmented blades is blade construction.
 It is easy enough to see with the naked eye.
 A continuous rim blade is a solid piece with a continuous cutting surface around the entire diameter.
 A segmented blade is divided into multiple segments with notches that are built in.
 Just three or four notches in a segmented blade can make an enormous difference in how it works.

-More About Segmented Blades
+More About Segmented Diamond Blades

 For the remainder of this post, everything we discuss will be in relation to diamond blades.
 A segmented diamond blade offers plenty of cutting surface to get through those tough jobs.
 Segmented blades are generally chosen for applications like concrete, brick, masonry block, and reinforced concrete.
 You get a quick and rough cut with no fuss.